Hands-On: Explain Your Model¶

 Click anywhere on the “F” and “M” rows to expand them.

-In this analysis, the male subgroup has the highest F1 score (0.39) of all the groups, even though this score is quite low.
-Also, the confusion matrices (displaying % of actual classes) for both the male and female groups show that the male subgroup does better (54%) at correctly predicting high_revenue to be true than the female subgroup (42%).
+In this analysis, the male subgroup has the highest F1 score of all the groups, even though the score is quite low.
+Also, the confusion matrices (when displaying % of actual classes) for both the male and female groups show that the female subgroup does better (58%) at correctly predicting high_revenue to be true than the male subgroup (56%).

 Apart from exploring the effects of features on the model, it can also be useful to understand how certain features impact the prediction of specific rows in the dataset.
 The individual prediction explanations feature allows you to do just this!